pelitro-rcw/dengue-tabular-models/README.md

 The code in this repository is released under the MIT Licence (see `LICENSE`).

-The data are distributed under the Open Data Commons Open Database License (ODC-ODbL) v1.0 (https://opendatacommons.org/licenses/odbl/1.0/), which permits the use, distribution, and adaptation of data, provided that appropriate attribution is given to the UP Resilience Institute–NOAH (UPRI-NOAH) and its contributors and that derivative databases are shared under the same license.
+The data are distributed under the Open Data Commons Open Database License (ODC-ODbL) v1.0 (https://opendatacommons.org/licenses/odbl/1.0/), which permits the use, distribution, and adaptation of data, provided that appropriate attribution is given to the UP Resilience Institute-NOAH (UPRI-NOAH) and its contributors and that derivative databases are shared under the same license.

 ## Funding